-Our Un’Goro Discard Zoo Warlock deck list guide will teach you how to pilot this popular Season 38 deck!
+Our Un’Goro Discard Zoo Warlock deck list guide will teach you how to pilot this once popular deck type!
 Our guide features mulligan, play, and card replacement strategies!

 Zoo Warlock is one of the most popular archetypes in the history of Hearthstone.
 It’s a tempo deck that puts a lot of emphasis on early game board control, minion positioning and efficient trading.

 This specific build, Discard Zoo Warlock, was popularized after Karazhan.
 Due to an unfriendly meta, it wasn’t played last expansion.
 It seemed that the situation has changed this expansion, but as it turned out, the current one isn’t much better.
 Things might still change later down the expansion, but I wouldn’t be too hopeful, the deck has a lot of bad matchups and only a few average/good ones.

 The build in this guide was created by Zanananan, it’s most commonly seen on the ladder and probably the strongest one right now.

 UPDATE – ZOO WARLOCK IN JULY 2017, SEASON 40

 Sadly, no Warlock list stands out in the current meta.
 If you want to climb the ladder, you should probably look for a different deck (or well, different class).

 I’ll divide the mulligan section into two – against fast decks and against slow decks.
 Fast decks are generally the Aggro decks (e.g. Pirate Warrior) or high tempo Midrange decks (e.g. Midrange Hunter).
 Slow decks are slower Midrange and Control decks.